JElchison/chromecast-remote-for-children/README.md

 ![My first remote](https://user-images.githubusercontent.com/1757771/34083863-09bf807c-e345-11e7-8dd7-8f24f0d08d7c.jpg)

 The above photo pictures a 100% functioning remote running on a Raspberry Pi 3.
 (I added the colored stickers to the keyboard.)

-Not pictured is the Chromecast attached to my TV.
+(Obviously) not pictured is the Chromecast attached to my TV.
+This will not work without a Chromecast properly configured to control a nearby screen.

 ## Raspberry Pi Setup